 If you are willing to pay more—you will definitely get more—you can buy clothing and table linens produced locally and imported from other areas of Mexico, in particular the Isthmus; Mexican rugs; authentic pottery and alebrijes; custom and high-end jewelry; and specialty mezcal, the latest thing for liquor aficionados.
 (New York City is reportedly replete with mezcalerías—Casa Mezcal, 86 Orchard Street on the Lower East Side, also features authentic Oaxacan food.)

 There’s a lot of potential for gifts right around the main plaza in La Crucecita.
 Three interesting choices are Hecho a Mano – Hecho en México, on the north side of the square (Guanacastle 311), next to an ice cream place; Oro Verde, a coffee, tea, and chocolate shop on the west side of Bugambilia, in the middle of the first block north of the square; and Bioamigables de Huatulco, on the south side of Guamuchil as you enter the square (at 208 Guamuchil, Local 3).
-Bioamigables is your best source in Huatulco for organic products—they carry foodstuffs, cosmetics, biodegradable storage bags and tableware, and cleaning products.
+Bioamigables is your best source for Shopping in Huatulco for organic products—they carry foodstuffs, cosmetics, biodegradable storage bags and tableware, and cleaning products.
 Among the cosmetics are some made by a cooperative in Mazunte that arose after turtle hunting was banned.

 Hecho a Mano carries art supplies, particularly paints, that will let you do your own “hecho a mano,” as well as Oaxacan black pottery (including earrings), interesting alebrijes (look for the octopi in the cashier case), a wide variety of Day-of-the-Dead figures, and brightly painted wood pieces.
 Oro Verde sells local organic coffee, grown in the environs of Pluma Hidalgo, in the mountains above Huatulco, as well as chocolate casera, or ground chocolate.
 Remember that Mexican chocolate is flavored for preparing hot chocolate, usually with cinnamon, nutmeg, vanilla, and often a touch of hot pepper.
 Oro Verde also carries mole mixes, typical Mexican sweets, and handcrafts.